saltyorg/docs/docs/reference/google-shared-drives.md

     If you've stored the file elsewhere, copy it from there via whatever means.
 It just has to end up at `/opt/sb_gd/client_secrets.json`.

 6. Run the `sb_sd.py` script:

     ```
     python sb_sd.py
     ```

+    You will be asked a bunch of questions about the previsou steps.
+If the answers are not all "YES", you'll need to go complete those steps.
+If you lie and answer YES when you haven't completed those steps, this script will fail in some way.
+There is no way to avoid performing all the steps.

     You will be asked to authenticate in the usual Google way.
 Follow the prompts.